shapeshed/shapeshed.com/content/posts/css3_tour-rgba_colour_values.md

-{
-  "slug": "css3-tour-rgba-colour-values",
-  "title": "CSS3 Tour - RGBa Colour Values",
-  "date": "2009-02-24T00:00:00+00:00",
++++
+date = "2009-02-24T00:00:00+00:00"
-  "description": "RGBa adds the alpha channel to colour declarations in CSS3.
-This is great news for designers who are now able to declare an alpha channel percentage on individual elements. ", "tags": [
+description = "RGBa adds the alpha channel to colour declarations in CSS3.
+This is great news for designers who are now able to declare an alpha channel percentage on individual elements. " slug = "css3-tour-rgba-colour-values" tags = ["CSS"] title = "CSS3 Tour - RGBa Colour Values"

-    "CSS"
-  ]
-}
++++
 Not interested in the explanation?
 Go straight to [the demonstration.][1]

 ## Why not opacity?